MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/design-teams-app-overview.md

 ### Native or distinct

 The app uses native Teams design components or your own.
-There’s no blend of color schemes, controls, etc.
+There’s no blend of color schemes, controls, and so on.

    :::column-end:::
    :::column span="":::